 “Would you both like to go get ready now?”
 Ginny asked, entirely calmly to the girls who nodded slowly, “the boys will be up shortly.”

 Amelia and Lily edged passed James, Ginny and Albus who had just come back with the broom, and walked up the stairs.

 “Yeah, I’ll see you soon,” Amelia opened the door and walked in, going over to her suitcase and grabbing her dress.
 She hung it up and grabbed her wand.
-Muttering a spell it became wrinkle free, smiling to herself she grabbed her makeup bag and headed into the bathroom, thankful that James had his own en-suite and she didn’t have to fight for the bathroom with anyone.
+Muttering a spell, it became wrinkle free, smiling to herself, she grabbed her makeup bag and headed into the bathroom, thankful that James had his own en-suite and she didn’t have to fight for the bathroom with someone.